A survey on Zariski cancellation problems for noncommutative and Poisson algebras: Morita and Skew Cancellations

 \begin{theorem} The following algebras are Morita cancellative. \begin{itemize} \item[(1)] (\cite[Theorem 0.3]{LuWZ}) Every strongly Hopfian algebra with artinian center. \item[(2)](\cite[Theorem 0.5]{LuWZ}) The path algebra $\kk Q$ for every finite quiver $Q$. \item[(3)](\cite[Theorem 0.6]{LuWZ}) Every affine prime $\kk$-algebra of GK-dimension one over an algebraically closed field $\kk$. \item[(4)] (\cite[Corollary 0.8]{LuWZ}) Every non-PI Sklyanin algebra of global dimension three. \end{itemize} \end{theorem}

-The Morita cancellation is further studied in \cite{TZZ}, where Morita version of the universally cancellative property is proposed in \cite[Definition 0.3]{TZZ} as a natural combination of being Morita cancellative and universally cancellative.
+The Morita cancellation is further studied in \cite{TZZ}, where the Morita version of the universally cancellative property is proposed in \cite[Definition 0.3]{TZZ} as a natural combination of being Morita cancellative and universally cancellative.
 As a Morita version of \cite[Proposition 1.3]{BZ1}, one has the following result, which once again demonstrates the control of the center of $A$ over its cancellation property. \begin{theorem} \cite[Theorem 0.4]{TZZ} Let $A$ be an algebra with center $Z(A)$ being the base field $\Bbbk$.
 Then $A$ is universally Morita cancellative. \end{theorem} As both a Morita version and a strengthened version of a partial combination of \cite[Theorem 4.1]{LeWZ} with \cite[Theorem 4.2]{LeWZ}, the following result is proved in \cite{TZZ}.
 Note that \emph{strongly Morita cancellation} can be defined analogously as strongly cancellation.
 We denote the nilradical of an algebra $A$ by $N(A)$.

 \begin{theorem}\cite[Theorem 0.5]{TZZ} Let $A$ be an algebra with center $Z$ such that either $Z$ or $Z/N(Z)$ is strongly retractable {\rm{(}}respectively, strongly detectable{\rm{)}}, then $A$ is strongly Morita cancellative. \end{theorem} We remark that the hypotheses of being ``strongly Hopfian'' in the previous results such as \cite[Theorem 0.2, Theorem 4.2]{LeWZ} and \cite[Theorem 0.3, Lemma 3.6, Theorem 4.2(2), Corollary 4.3, Corollary 7.3]{LuWZ} are not needed.
 So the above theorem provides a method to study the Morita Zariski cancellation problem for noncommutative algebras via their centers (e.g., \cite[Question 0.1]{LeWZ}).
 Recall that a commutative algebra is called {\it von Neumann regular} if it is reduced and has Krull dimension zero.
 One has the following result.